Vectordiary

 Illustrator Tutorial: Perfect Silhouette with Live Trace

-Drawing silhouette figures using the pen tool is a long and painful process.
-However, with Illustrator’s Live Trace, you can now create silhouettes with ease.
-In this tutorial, I am going to teach you how to prepare your images in Photoshop for Live Trace.
+Drawing vector silhouette figures using the pen tool is a long and painful process.
+However, with Illustrator’s Live Trace effect, you can now create silhouettes with ease.
+In this Illustrator tutorial, I am going to teach you how to prepare your images in Photoshop for Live Trace.
 Then, we will experiment with various Live Trace settings to create our silhouette.
 After reading this, you will be able to create better looking silhouette figures.

 1. Tracing With Live Trace